LeSyefGit/TinycheckLight/README.md

 ### Possible updates for next releases

+- Implement Ethernet / Non internet use.
+- More OpSec (TOR integration, Local IP randomization etc.)
+- Possibility to add watchers from the backend interface.
 - Centralized server for IOC/whitelist management (aka.
 Remote Analysis).
-- Implement Ethernet / Non internet use.
-- Possibility to add watchers from the backend interface.
+- Better frontend GUI/JS (use of websockets / better animations).
 - Encryption of ZIPed reports.
-- Better frontend GUI/JS (use of websockets / better animations).
-- More OpSec (TOR integration, Local IP randomization etc.)

 ### Contact

 If you have any question about the projet.
-Want to contribute or just send your feedbacks, don't hesitate to contact us at tinycheck[@]kaspersky[.]com.
+Want to contribute or just send your feedbacks/success stories, don't hesitate to contact us at tinycheck[@]kaspersky[.]com.

 ### Special thanks